Ernestina Naadu Mills

 Ernestina Naadu Mills (née Botchway) is a Ghanaian educator and former First Lady of Ghana.
 She was the wife of former Ghanaian president John Atta Mills (21 July 1944 – 24 July 2012), and is the recipient of a Humanitarian award from the Health Legend Foundation.
 She was also the Second Lady of Ghana from 1996 to 2001.
 She taught for 33 years, teaching in schools such as Aburi Girls' Senior High School, Achimota School and Holy Trinity Cathedral Senior High School.
-She has been honoured in other countries and in Ghana for her contribution to children's education.
+She has been honored in other countries and in Ghana for her contribution to children's education.

 Early life and education

 Ernestina Naadu Botchway was born in Accra to Cornelius Teye Botchway, a cocoa businessman and Madam Alberta Abetso Abbey, both natives of Prampram a town in the Greater Accra Region.
 Mills attended Aburi Girl's Secondary School on a full scholarship granted by the then Cocoa Marketing Board now Ghana Cocoa Board (COCOBOD), after successfully passing her Common Entrance Examination.
 After receiving her GCE Ordinary Level certificate, she spent two years training as a teacher at the Specialist Training College (STC) in Winneba.

-After teaching at Kototabi Mixed school for two years she then returned to STC to obtain a Diploma in Home Economics.
+After teaching at Kototabi Mixed school for two years, she returned to STC to obtain a Diploma in Home Economics.
 With a desire to continuously improve herself whilst teaching, she attended the University of Ghana, Legon and completed a Bachelor of Arts degree in Sociology and Psychology.
-She also had a Master of Philosophy degree in sociology, specialising in Deviant Behaviour and Control.
+She also has a Master of Philosophy degree in sociology, specializing in Deviant Behavior and Control.

 Career

-Upon completing her teacher training course she taught at Kotobabi (One) Mixed Middle School for two years.
-After graduating with Diploma in Home Economics she returned to her alma mater, Aburi Girl's Secondary School to teach Home Economics, specialising in Clothing and Textile Design for nine years.
+Upon completing her teacher training course at Specialist Training College (STC) in Winneba, she taught at Kotobabi (One) Mixed Middle School for two years.
+After graduating with Diploma in Home Economics, she returned to her alma mater, Aburi Girl's Secondary School to teach Home Economics, specializing in Clothing and Textile Design for nine years.
 She later taught at the Holy Trinity Cathedral School and Achimota School.
-She taught for 33 years.
+She has taught for 33 years.

 Mills also served as the Director of Education in the Greater Accra Region.
-In her role as director she worked together with the Regional Director and five other district directors direct the teaching and learning process and ensure the smooth running of schools in the Greater Accra Region.
+In her role as director, she worked together with the Regional Director and five other district directors direct the teaching and learning process and ensure the smooth running of schools in the Greater Accra Region.

 Political roles

 Second Lady of Ghana

-In 1995, Her husband, John Evans Atta Mills was selected as vice presidential running mate to Jerry John Rawlings replacing Kow Nkensen Arkaah when he ran for a second term as President of Ghana in 1996, becoming second lady when he was sworn into office on 7 January 1996.
+In 1995, her husband, John Evans Atta Mills was selected as vice presidential running mate to Jerry John Rawlings replacing Kow Nkensen Arkaah when he, Jerry John Rawlings, ran for a second term as President of Ghana in 1996, becoming second lady when he was sworn into office on 7 January 1996.
 She served in that role from January 1996 to January 2001, working along with the then First Lady of Ghana Nana Konadu Agyeman Rawlings, to promote girl child education, early childhood development, education for the underprivileged and working with the aged in society.